 I am an Amazon Associate.
 All Amazon links are affiliate links.

 Purchases via these links help to support this blog and keep it ad-free - at no cost to you.

 I only endorse and recommend products and services that I have experienced myself and that I heartily recommend.

 You may also like…

-if you’d like to make your Doing Nothing even more effective, not to mention, joy-clarity-&-confidence-boosting, I’d love to guide you through your Midyear Moment with my Review & Renew process.
+If you’d like to make your Doing Nothing even more effective, not to mention, joy-clarity-&-confidence-boosting, I’d love to guide you through my Review & Renew process.

-It’s a virtual retreat designed specifically for creative souls in need of a reboot or recalibration.
+It’s a virtual mid-year retreat designed specifically for creative souls in need of a reboot or recalibration.